 - > A statement of management support and commitment. - > A waste minimization policy for the Laboratory. - Goals. - Waste minimization and recycling activities. - Employee awareness. - Environmentally Preferred Purchasing.

-The Laboratory engaged in waste minimization activities in 2013.
-These activities helped reduce the quantities of non-hazardous and hazardous wastes generated by the Laboratory.
-Examples include:
+The Laboratory engaged in waste minimization activities in 2014.
+These activities helped reduce the quantities of non-hazardous and hazardous wastes generated by recycling: